 “If you haven’t seen Rocket Theatre Company yet, you’re missing some of the most innovative theatre in Manchester.
 Go!” – Manchester Evening News

-Rocket won the Manchester Evening News Theatre Award for Fringe in 1998 for its production of Jim Cartwright’s I Licked A Slag’s Deodorant and when the production toured again the following year it beat many of the established theatres winning City Life Theatre Production of the Year.
+Rocket won the Manchester Evening News Theatre Award for Fringe in 1998 for its production of Jim Cartwright’s I Licked A Slag’s Deodorant and when the production toured again the following year it beat all of the established theatres winning City Life Theatre Production of the Year.

 The company went from strength to strength, with their production of Cornered by Jim Burke winning M.E.N.
 Theatre Award for Best New Play in 2000 and receiving M.E.N.
 Theatre Award nominations for both Dealer’s Choice by Patrick Marber and their open-air production of A Skull in Connemara by Martin McDonagh.